jblanked/FlipperHTTP/Raspberry Pi Pico W/MicroPython/README.md

 For wiring information, click [here](https://github.com/jblanked/FlipperHTTP?tab=readme-ov-file#wiring).

 You're all set!
 When you reboot your Pico W, it will run the FlipperHTTP Flash.
-Here's a video tutorial: https://www.youtube.com/watch?v=rdzKDCjbZ4k
+Check out these video tutorials if you need help: https://github.com/jblanked/FlipperHTTP/tree/main/Tutorials.md